franz-josef-kaiser/Internal-Link-Check/readme.txt

 = v0.2.2 =
 Added authors file.
-Made links unique and minor fixes.
+Made links unique and minor fixes

 = v0.2.4 =
-Added MarkUp & MarkUp filter functions that work based on an initial settings array.
-Can now be easier extended or used on front.
+Added MarkUp & MarkUp filter functions that work based on an initial settings array Can now be easier extended or used on front

 = v0.2.5 =
-Added auto-correction for li elements & container.
+Added auto-correction for li elements & container

 = v0.2.6 =
 Added singular/plural translation strings.